TheSongwritingExperiment-Websites/com.thesongwritingexperiment.blog/_posts/2016-02-27-the-routine.md

 ---
 layout: post
 title: The Routine
+author: LB
+pitch: Sometime in the 80s and 90s I began playing <a href="http://www.vintagesynth.com/roland/jx3p.php">keyboard</a> in an R&B band and spent my free time writing songs.
+After college, I found it hard to make any sort of living on songwriting so at some point; I changed focus and went back to school.
+And while I became a computer programmer and eventually started a family - I never lost my underlying passion and zeal and for wanting to be a pop music songwriter/producer.
 ---

-Sometime in the 80s and 90s I played [keyboard](http://www.vintagesynth.com/roland/jx3p.php) in an R&B band and spent my free time writing songs.
-After college, I found it hard to make any sort of living on songwriting so at some point; I changed focus and went back to school.
-And while I became a computer programmer and eventually started a family - I never lost my underlying passion and zeal and for wanting to be known as a pop music songwriter/producer.

 Roughly 5 years ago, we moved and I came across all my old music equipment - tucked away in the basement.
 I immediately felt a surge of excitement as a few memories flashed in front of me and I quickly decided it might be fun to finish try and pick up where I'd left off.

 For the past 5 years then, I've spent some of my free time analyzing where I went wrong.
 While somewhat naive, I've taken a few [online classes at Berklee](https://online.berklee.edu/courses/music-production-analysis) and have been listening _differently_ in the car on my way into work.
 I maintain a full time job and have a family so I have to find creative ways to work toward this but turns out, there's something interesting about working slowly and with so many gaps between time at the keyboard.